 SFFA’s complaint against UNC-Chapel Hill followed a 2013 Supreme Court opinion in Fisher v.
 University of Texas at Austin.
 In that opinion, the court reaffirmed its long-standing position that any school’s use of race or ethnicity in admissions is subject to “strict scrutiny” and must be narrowly tailored to achieve a compelling state interest.
 In Fisher, the court held that strict scrutiny “imposes on the university the ultimate burden of demonstrating, before turning to racial classifications, that available, workable race-neutral alternatives do not suffice.”

 The opinion says a university must demonstrate its admissions processes ensure that each applicant is evaluated as an individual and not in a way that makes race or ethnicity the defining feature of the application.

-SFFA contends that UNC-Chapel Hill and “most competitive universities” do not comply with the Supreme Court’s instructions.
+SFFA contended that UNC-Chapel Hill and “most competitive universities” do not comply with the Supreme Court’s instructions.

-SFFA seeks no monetary damages from UNC-Chapel Hill.
-SFFA aims to force a change in our admissions policy and to overturn existing U.S. Supreme Court precedent.
+SFFA sought no monetary damages from UNC-Chapel Hill.
+SFFA aimed to force a change in our admissions policy and to overturn existing U.S. Supreme Court precedent.